SjoerdGn/py_banshee_test/README.md

 # Py_BANSHEE
 Bayesian Networks (BNs) are probabilistic, graphical models for representing complex dependency structures.
 They have many applications in science and engineering.
-Their particularly powerful variant – Non-Parametric BNs – are  implemented as an open-access scriptable code, in the form of a Python-based  toolbox.
+Their particularly powerful variant – Non-Parametric BNs – are  implemented as an open-access scriptable code, in the form of a Python-based package.

-The software allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.
+The package allows for quantifying the BN, validating the underlying assumptions of the model, visualizing the network and its corresponding rank correlation matrix, sampling and finally making inference with a BN based on existing or new evidence.

 Py_BANSHEE  is a Python-based open source successor of the MATLAB toolbox [BANSHEE](https://doi.org/10.1016/j.softx.2020.100588).
-The output of Py_BANSHEE is in good agreement with the results obtained from BANSHEE.

 ## Installation and updating
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Toolbox like below.